speleolinux/uisic/README.md

 ## This Projects Github Page(s)

-The projects page(s) are at: <https://speleolinux.github.io/uisic/>.
+A TEST projects page(s) is at: <https://speleolinux.github.io/uisic/>.
+This is just to test how in the future it could be auto generated from the data in this repo.
 There is a `gh-pages` branch for this.

 ### To Use a Single Page